jeylost/zettelkasten/arch-grasp.md

   - architecture
   - grasp
 ---
-GRASP - General responsibility assignment software patterns
+GRASP stands for General responsibility assignment software patterns.
+GRASP are high level principles that help divide roles and responsibility between classes/modules

 > [!INFO]
 > First was proposed by Craig Larman in his book "Applying UML and Patterns"